SBL-Kimlab/TaxaAssignPy/README.md

 However, for the users who are going to utilize cloud service, they can run the pipeline just with run the 'ipynb' on the Google Colaboratory.

-VSEARCH can be installed easily by using 'apt' or 'anaconda' command as below, or install manually with [VSEARCH github](https://github.com/torognes/vsearch/).
+VSEARCH can be installed easily by using 'apt',
 ```
 apt install vsearch -y
 ```
+or 'anaconda',
 ```
 conda install -c bioconda vsearch -y
 ```
+or install manually with [VSEARCH github](https://github.com/torognes/vsearch/).

-RDP Classifier can be installed by using 'anaconda' as below, or install manually with [RDP Classifier github](https://github.com/rdpstaff/classifier).
+RDP Classifier can be installed by using 'anaconda',
 ```
 conda install -c bioconda rdp_classifier -y
 ```
+or install manually with [RDP Classifier github](https://github.com/rdpstaff/classifier).

 ## Usage
 In the TaxaAssignPy pipeline, there are seven different modules in detail.
 If you want to see the results of each step, you can use an individual module as below.